How NBC will cover the Belmont Stakes

 Three jockeys will wear microphones to provide added access amid the quieter-than-normal surroundings.

-And, Rice and Eurton said, it will be easier to locate the winning connections after the race without having to fight through the usual crowds of people.
+And, Rice and Eurton said, it will be easier to locate the winning connections after the race without having to fight through the usual crowds.

 The broadcast will integrate fans from virtual watch parties.
 Owners who are not on site will appear via remote cameras for reaction and interviews.

-Hyland said a total of about 50 people overall will work the Belmont this year for NBC, compared to more than 200 on-site last year.
+Hyland said a total of about 50 people will work the Belmont this year for NBC, compared with more than 200 on site last year.

 This will be the 10th Belmont Stakes that Collmus has called for NBC.
 In the past, he has been in the track announcer’s booth far above the action, mostly isolated from the sound and feel of the crowd.